 I am a disabled student will my accommodation needs be met?

 We have a wide range of accommodation for students with disabilities.
 Please state the nature and degree of your disability when applying, to assist us in allocating suitable accommodation.
-Further information can be found in Residential Service's Equality and Accessibility Statement.
+Further information can be found in Accommodation Service's Equality and Accessibility Statement.
 Support is available in many ways within the University, which can be provided upon request and all disabled students are invited to register with the Student Disability Service as soon as possible.

 How long can I stay in my accommodation?